COVID-19 Testing Recommendations

 - At this point in time, do not rely on the Rapid IGG/IGM fingerstick blood tests for the Coronavirus.
 Too many false negative and false positive tests have been noted to render this a reliable screening test.
-Further FDA testing is ongoing to help determine which, if any, of the current IGG/IGM rapid tests might provide the sensitivity and specificity that we need in order to consider this a valid test.
-On a case-by-case basis, we can perform a PCR-RNA nasal swab test or an IGG blood test for the Coronavirus.
+However we do have several rapid nasopharyngeal swab tests that when used in the proper clinical setting can provide important information.
+The sensitivity and specificity for these rapid tests falls in the 70-80 % accuracy range for the Delta variant, but only 40 % for the Omicron variant.
+Therefore the the test results must be carefully evaluated and may not necessarily accurately reflect whether or not the patient has Covid-19.
+On a case-by-case basis, we can perform rapid tests and if negative follow that with the gold standard PCR-RNA nasal swab test or an IGG blood test for the Coronavirus if indicated.

 - Since COVID-19 testing as it currently exists does not guarantee that an individual is free of the Coronavirus, we must maintain social distancing, wear face masks and, for healthcare personnel, use other PPE until more advanced and definitive testing becomes available.

-In summary, we are getting much closer to providing patients with an inexpensive, accurate, quick test that can be performed at home to detect Covid-19.
-The gold standard still remains the nasopharyngeal PCR-RNA swab test performed by a healthcare professional.
-As soon as we have more information on the release and access to this at home inexpensive test for Covid-19, we will post that information here.
+In summary, we currently do have an inexpensive Rapid test that we can provide for our patients for screening purposes, but if negative we still need the gold standard PCR-RNA test done for patients who are at high risk for having developed COVID-19.
 We have been providing Telemedicine visits for our patients so that we can take a proper history and screen the patient to make a determination as to what testing, if any, should be performed.
-It is very difficult as healthcare professionals to advise a patient not to come into our office, but in select cases that is in fact what we have been having to do when self-quarantining is in fact the best course of action.
+It is very difficult as healthcare professionals to advise a patient not to come into our office, but in select cases that is in fact what we have been having to do.
 Click here for our instructions to our patients as to what testing should be performed.
 Please do not hesitate to contact us if you have questions regarding this matter.